 Damn the torpedoes - sheltered Archibald Walk SE was a fine spot for children to gather to play in the 1880s and remains so today.
-The bottom of the Walk "U" has been the scene of joyful costumed moments in the four
+The bottom of the Walk "U" has been the scene of joyful dress-up play in the nearly

-years since the castle tree house was built.
+six years since the tree house was built.

-In June 2019, some of the alley neighbors helped us set up to create Hogwarts-in-the-alley for a child's birthday party.
-The kids played Quidditch, fought
+In June 2019, pre Covid, some of the alley neighbors helped us set up to create Hogwarts-in-the-alley for a child's birthday party.
+The kids played Quidditch,

-We note that no DC law prevents children from playing in a public alley, as long as cars and pedestrians can still pass when they do, and unpermitted items
+We note that no DC law prevents children from playing on Archibald Walk, as long as pedestrians and cyclists can still pass when they do, and unpermitted